Table of contents

 Ecological footprint - animal welfare

+The ecological footprint of grapevines depends on the country of origin and the cultivation method.
 In countries that struggle with water shortages due to climatic conditions and rely on artificial irrigation to water the vines, this has a particularly strong impact on the ecological footprint.

 Worldwide occurrence - cultivation

-The grapevine , Vitis vinifera , is a grape variety with its genetic center in the Middle East.
+The grapevine, Vitis vinifera, is a grape variety with its genetic center in the Middle East.
 It was further spread by the Phoenicians, Greeks and Romans in ancient times throughout the Mediterranean region.
 2 The ancient Greeks and Romans in particular used the vine not only for viticulture, but also as a source of food.
 They began to breed new grape varieties, and viticulture also spread in Europe.
 In the 15th and 16th centuries, the grapevine came to America and finally to Latin America in the regions of Chile and Argentina.
 The main growing areas for table grapes in Europe today are Italy, Spain, Greece and Turkey.
 In the winter months, grapes are imported from South Africa or India.
 3

 Vine leaves sold in the DA-CH region (in brine and stuffed vine leaves) mainly come from Turkey, Greece, and sometimes Egypt and Bulgaria.
 5,11 However, more and more products from China are also appearing on the market.
 6 Greek companies sometimes buy Chinese vine leaves to process them further, as prices in Greece are rising.
 7 The global market for vine leaves is very large, but international trade is still poorly developed.
 Vine leaves are usually consumed where they grow.
 However, due to globalization and worldwide migration, the consumption of vine leaves is steadily increasing and new sales markets are emerging, for example in Central Europe (Germany) and Russia.
 10

 Grape leaves that are light green and not yet fully ripe are used for preparing food.
-The ideal time to harvest is before or during the flowering period of the grapevines (May to June).
+The ideal time to harvest them is before or during the flowering period of the grapevines (May to June).
 11 However, the red-colored vine leaves in autumn are mainly used for the production of phytopharmaceuticals.

-Information on the cultivation and harvesting of grapevines can be found under the link to the ingredient grapes (raw, organic?) .
+Information on the cultivation and harvesting of grapevines can be found under the link to the ingredient grapes (raw, organic?).

 Industrial production